 Provided it is contained in their Terms of Engagement or estimate then yes your conveyancing practitioner is entitled to levy a fee for this.
 This charge is not set by Virgin Money but by your Pulborough conveyancer.
 Some firms on the Virgin Money panel will quote an ‘acting for lender’ fee but some firms include it on their overall fee.

-I am selling my apartment.
-I had a double glazing fitted in June 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's lender, Bank of Ireland are being pedantic.
-The Pulborough solicitor who is on the Bank of Ireland conveyancing panel is recommending indemnity insurance as a solution but Bank of Ireland are requiring a building regulation certificate.
-Why do Bank of Ireland have a conveyancing panel if they don't accept advice from them?
+I am selling my house.
+I had a double glazing fitted in March 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Santander are being a right pain.
+The Pulborough solicitor who is on the Santander conveyancing panel is recommending indemnity insurance as a solution but Santander are requiring a building regulation certificate.
+Why do Santander have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Bank of Ireland have referred the matter to their valuer.
-The reason why Bank of Ireland may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Santander have referred the matter to their valuer.
+The reason why Santander may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 What can a local search reveal regarding the property I am purchasing in Pulborough?